 It seems we only want to start the year anew when we feel the last was, well, less than satisfactory.
 But that is exactly the moment we should be digging in!
 When in your life have you noticed yourself grow stronger?
 I can tell you it’s not when things are sailing smoothly.
-In life, it’s during the hard times that we expand our strength and courage in the hard times.
-It’s an “Oh shit!” response during the freefall, and a simple lesson in physics—when you take a deep breath and make yourself as big as possible to slow your speed in an effort to avoid crashing into the ground.
+In life, it’s during the hard times that we expand our strength and courage.
+It’s an “Oh shit!” response during the freefall, and a simple lesson in physics—take a deep breath and make yourself as big as possible to slow your speed in an effort to avoid crashing into the ground.
 Beginning the new year as a new you would be abandoning the possibility of your moment of glory.
 As someone who has free fallen many times and fought hard to reach where and who I am today, I’d rather like to bring that warrior into the new year with me.

-Over the years, that warrior has crushed self-doubt, juggled multiple jobs, experienced injustice, lost loved ones, survived heartbreak and skin cancer….
-Sure, she made (plenty) mistakes and didn’t always “drink more water” or meet my other expectations, but that’s no reason to erase it all to start fresh.
-The victories and the mistakes I’ve made have brought me to the place I stand before you today, and for that I am grateful.
+Over the years, that warrior has crushed self-doubt, juggled multiple jobs, experienced injustice, lost loved ones, survived heartbreak and skin cancer… Sure, she made (plenty) mistakes and didn’t always drink more water or meet my other expectations, but that’s no reason to erase it all just to start fresh.
+The victories and the mistakes I’ve made have brought me to where I am today, and for that I am grateful.

 Celebrate How Far You’ve Come